SolarNetworkFoundation/solarnetwork.net/content/how-it-works.md

       <div class="sn-notes">
         <ul class="uk-list">
           <li>SolarNode devices are deployed with distributed energy assets.</li>
-          <li>The ndoes collect data from the assets, and send it to SolarNet.</li>
+          <li>The nodes collect data from the assets, and send it to SolarNet.</li>
           <li>Solar panels generate energy for the electrical grid.</li>
           <li>An electric bus travels along its route, depleting its battery.</li>
         </ul>